Transverse tori in Engel manifolds: The range and applications of the formal invariants

 \begin{proof} As before, assume $L$ is nondegenerate.
 Every primitive class $\zeta\in H_1(\Sigma)$ with $L\cdot\zeta\ge0$ can be realized by a positively transverse circle $C$ in $\Sigma$, made by connecting parallel copies of $A$ to arcs of $L$ pushed off to the side guaranteeing positivity as in the previous corollary.
 Lemma~\ref{dnu} now realizes all required classes.
 Since the original foliation agrees with the canonical trivialization of $T\Sigma$ along the subset $L\cup A$ carrying $H_1(\Sigma)$, $\Delta_T(\Sigma)=0=\Delta_T(f_1)$ (the latter since $D_T(F)=0$). \end{proof}

 \begin{thm} For any torus $\Sigma$ embedded with trivial normal bundle in an Engel manifold $M$, there is a family $F^i$, for $i\in\Z^+$, of $C^0$-small isotopies from the inclusion to transverse embeddings $f^i$, such that the invariants $D_\nu(\hat F^i)$, where $\hat F^i$ is the induced isotopy from $f^1$ to $f^i$, range over all but finitely many elements of $2H^1(\Sigma)$.
-The transverse embeddings $f^i$ have $\Delta_T=0$ and comprise at most three transverse homotopy classes. \end{thm}
+The transverse embeddings $f^i$ have $\Delta_T=0$ and comprise no more than three transverse homotopy classes. \end{thm}

 \begin{proof} By Theorem~\ref{main1} and surrounding text, $\Sigma$ is $C^0$-small isotopic to a transverse torus with simple characteristic foliation, and with a closed leaf realizing any preassigned primitive homology class.
 This satisfies the hypotheses of Corollary~\ref{halfplane}.
 Define $F^1$, $F^2$ and $F^3$ by choosing three homology classes so that applying Corollary~\ref{halfplane} to each fills the complement of a triangular region.
 (We can do this with no information about $D_\nu(\hat F^2)$ or $D_\nu(\hat F^3)$, which translate the half-planes an unknown amount relative to $f^1$.) \end{proof}